ericzrinsky/discogs/README.md

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i38.png "UNION Query - Artists")

-This gets a us closer to our end result, but 882 artists is still unwieldy for a **Spotify** playlist.
+This gets us closer to our end result, but 882 artists are still unwieldy for a **Spotify** playlist.

 Let's take a step back and dig into one of the goals for this project:

-* Generate new **Spotify** playlists on the fly with socially-sourced vinyl-record affinity data that excludes artists from my own record collection
+* Generate new **Spotify** playlists on the fly with socially-sourced vinyl-record affinity data that exclude artists from my own record collection

 In order to accomplish that result, we need to compare the "Artists" column in the "eric_records" table to each of the other tables ("leigh_records," "steve_records," and "paul_records") individually.
-Next, we'll exclude the artists found in both the "eric_records" table and comparison table.
+Next, we'll exclude the artists found in both the "eric_records" table and the comparison table.
 Finally, we'll add those results to a new table called "new_artists."

-Right click "Tables" in the "Databases" panel and then click "Create A Table."
+Right-click "Tables" in the "Databases" panel and then click "Create A Table."

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i39.png "Create A New Table")